mietteinen/calendarium/README.md

 # Author

-The author of this program is Tomi Miettinen, a second-year Computer Science student.
+Made by Tomi Miettinen (@mietteinen), a second-year Computer Science student.

 # How to build and run